 However, in 2019 the High Court ruled that many of the accounting shortfalls and discrepancies were likely to have been caused by the faulty Horizon IT system which had been installed into thousands of branches as long ago as 2000.

-Importantly, those convicted by the Post Office of crimes relating to the Horizon scandal can turn to not only a highly-experienced legal team, but also one which uniquely benefits from unrivalled knowledge of the problems sub-postmasters faced, and of the Horizon system and its many issues.
+We have established not only a highly-experienced legal team, but also one which uniquely benefits from unrivalled knowledge of the problems sub-postmasters faced, and of the Horizon system and its many issues.

 Ron Warmington and Ian Henderson were tasked with reviewing approximately 150 claims by sub-postmasters as part of a mediation scheme in 2013, after sub-postmasters had faced allegations of false accounting and theft.

 However, when their investigation highlighted problems with Horizon which could cause accounting discrepancies, and suggested that legal action had been taken too quickly against many sub-postmasters, the Post Office dismissed their findings and dropped the investigation.